Rushabh378/MyFirstUnityProjectOnGitHub/README.md

 # MyFirstUnityProjectOnGitHub
-trying to create repository for unity for the first time with this im gonna experiment with unity and github repository.
+trying to create repository for unity for the first time.
+With this im gonna experiment with unity and github repository.